Item 14: Understand lifetimes

 Lifetime Elision Rules

-In addition to the "one in, one out" elision rule described above, there are two other elision rules that mean that lifetimes can be omitted.
+In addition to the "one in, one out" elision rule previously described, there are two other elision rules that mean that lifetime names can be omitted.

 The first occurs when there are no references in the outputs from a function; in this case, each of the input references automatically gets its own lifetime, different from any of the other input parameters.